zevv/nim-memory/nim-memory.md

   When the function returns, it finds that address on the stack, and jumps to it.

-The combinated data of the above to mechanisms make up a _stack frame_: this is a section of the stack which holds the return address of the current active function, together with all its local variables.
+The combinated data of the above two mechanisms make up a _stack frame_: this is a section of the stack which holds the return address of the current active function, together with all its local variables.